|

 problem.
 I don’t want that but I want to become part of the

-solution.
 I admire those politicians who go into politics

 for those high moral ideals of trying to right the wrongs that